 le nouveau monde

-[a poetic mediation on the 21st century]
+[a poetic meditation on the beginning of the 21st century]

 script, stage design & performance by Gilles Cailleau